Hyohko/diskhasher/README.md

 $ ./dkhash sign -h
 Compute the Ed22519 digital signature of a single file

-Usage: dkhash sign --pub <public_key> --priv <private_key> <filepath>
+Usage: dkhash sign --private-key <private_key> <filepath>

 Arguments:
   <filepath>  Path to the file to be signed (see --help for details)

 Options:
-      --pub <public_key>    Path to public key
-      --priv <private_key>  Path to encrypted private key -h, --help                Print help (see more with '--help') -V, --version             Print version
+  -k, --private-key <private_key>  Path to encrypted private key -h, --help                       Print help (see more with '--help') -V, --version                    Print version
 ```

 ```
 $ ./dkhash sign --help
 Compute the Ed22519 digital signature of a single file

-Usage: dkhash sign --pub <public_key> --priv <private_key> <filepath>
+Usage: dkhash sign --private-key <private_key> <filepath>

 Arguments:
   <filepath>
           After generating a hashfile, use this command to apply an Ed22519 Digital Signature to the file.
 If no pre-existing public/private keypair exist, you must create one using the 'genkey' command.

+          FILE EXTENSION EXAMPLE:

-If the file you are signing is at '/path/to/hashfile.txt', for example, then your signature file will be written to '/path/to/hashfile.txt.minisig'
+          If the file you are signing is at '/path/to/hashfile.txt', then your signature file will be have the key identifier number appended to it.
+          If your key id is '942505F94A549326' and you are signing '/path/to/hashfile.txt', the signature file will be at '/path/to/hashfile.txt.942505F94A549326'

 Options:
-      --pub <public_key>
-          Path to an Ed22519 Public Key File, in the MiniSign format.

-      --priv <private_key>
+  -k, --private-key <private_key>
           Path to an Ed22519 Private Key File, in the MiniSign format.
-You will be prompted to enter the password to decrypt this file if it exists.
+You will be prompted to enter the password to decrypt this file.

   -h, --help
           Print help (see a summary with '-h')